Bluebells Love to learn

 Training Opportunities

-These courses and external training providers are relevant to the development needs of Chelmsford ministers.
+These courses, resources and external training providers are relevant to the development needs of Chelmsford ministers.

 To tell us about a forthcomining event you'd like to see publicised here, do one of the following: